nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

 The fetch model, on the other hand, requires the SUIT processor to be built into the application firmware in order to execute the ``suit-payload-fetch`` sequence.
 You can enable this by using the :kconfig:option:`CONFIG_SUIT_DFU_CANDIDATE_PROCESSING_FULL` Kconfig option.

-In the push model, the envelope along with all necessary candidate images must be stored in a continuous memory region in the MCU's non-volatile storage.
+In both models, the SUIT envelope must be stored in a continuous memory region in the MCU's non-volatile storage.
-In the fetch model, the envelope must still be stored in a continuous memory region in the MCU, but it does not occupy as much space because not all candidate images are integrated into it.
-Some or all candidate images can be stored in separate memory regions from the envelope, or on a completely different storage device altogether.
+Some or all candidate images can be stored either in separate memory regions from the envelope or on a completely different storage device.

+In the push model, all candidate images must be uploaded to the device before the envelope processing starts.
+In the fetch model, the device can fetch the candidate images after the envelope processing has started.

 Reasons to use the fetch model
 ******************************